-New Chief Health Officer Directions come into effect on 30 November 2020 and require businesses and organisations to comply with, and review their COVID-19 Safety Plan every six months, appoint a COVID Safety Supervisor to implement their plan and collect customer contact details via the Territory check-in app or other suitable collection tool.
+Chief Health Officer Directions came into effect on 30 November 2020 requiring businesses and organisations to comply with, and review their COVID-19 Safety Plan every six months, appoint a COVID Safety Supervisor to implement their plan and collect customer contact details via the Territory check-in app or other suitable collection tool.

 Read about the CHO Directions.

 Collection of customer contact details

 The Chief Health Officer Directions require the businesses and organisations listed below, to collect the contact details of persons attending their premises:

 - An Agency of the Northern Territory Government